opencb/genome-maps/README.md

 ### Build
-After install Node.js and npm we have to install npm packages:
+After install _Node.js_ and _npm_ we have to install npm packages for Genome Maps, from the the root folder execute:

 ```bash
 npm install
 ```

-Npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.
+This will make _npm_ to look at file [package.json](package.json) and automatically install locally all the dependencies listed there.

-To install all bower packages run:
+To install all _Bower_ dependency packages execute from the root folder:

 ```bash
 bower install
 ```